myst-lang/myst/SYNTAX.md

 ### Pattern matching

-Function parameters also support the destructuring syntax used in pattern-matching assignment:
+Function parameters also support the destructuring syntax used in pattern-matching assignment.
+In fact, all parameters in all functions are given their values using the matching operator, for functions that only name parameters and default values, this makes no real difference, as the left-hand-side is a catch-all variable expression.
+However, destructuring parameters in function heads can be extremely powerful.

 ```ruby
 def func(0, [1, b], {a: a, <"hello">: 2}); end